va3y/ng-raffle/README.md

 - [ ] Figure out a way to store files.
 Connect s3
 - [ ] PWA
 - [ ] Tests
+- [ ] i18n supoprt.
+So far, all the text content is in English string literals
+- [ ] If the form grows in complexity, moving the form building to backend must be a good idea

 ## Development server